Kristaps-E/EDA_Coursera_data/README.md

 - Gain insights into the course types that are most likely to have higher enrollment:
 Evaluate which course types (e.g., Course, Specialization, Professional Certificate) show a correlation with higher enrollment rates.

-- Identify potential ways to achieve good enrollment levels and reach top courses by enrollment:
+- Identify potential ways to achieve good enrollment levels and reach the top courses by enrollment:
 Investigate strategies or course characteristics that contribute to higher enrollment and appearing in the top courses.

 - Identify the top topics that courses with the highest enrollment focus on: